Winter Heating Payment

 Warm home discount scheme

-- you were in receipt of the Guarantee Credit element of Pension Credit - known as the ‘core group'
+- get the Guarantee Credit element of Pension Credit - known as the ‘core group’

-- You're on a low income and meet your energy supplier’s criteria for the scheme - known as the ‘broader group’
+- are on a low income and meet your energy supplier’s criteria for the scheme - known as the ‘broader group’